DSIP-FBK/DSIPTS/bash_examples/README.md

 # Testing
-You can use `architecture_test` for testing your models.
-In this case you can use smaller model with fewer epochs.
-In this case remember to change these lines in the global configuration file.
+You can use the `config_test` for testing your models.
+In this case you can use smaller model with fewer epochs:

 ```
-defaults:
-  - architecture: null --> architecture_test:null

-hydra:
-  sweeper:
-    params:
-      architecture: glob(*) --> architecture_test: glob(*)
+python train.py -m --config-dir=config_test
 ```